-First, we might suggest you browse this in-depth guide for buying Bitcoin.
+First, we might suggest you browse this in-depth guide for buying it.

-You can get your first bitcoins from any of those four places.
+You can get your first bitcoin from any of those four places.

 - A cryptocurrency exchange wherever you’ll be able to exchange ‘regular’ coins for bitcoins, or for satoshis, which are just like the BTC-type of cents.
 Resources: Coinbase and LocalBitcoins in the US & Canada, and BitBargain UK and Bittylicious in the UK.